balderdashy/sails-docs/reference/waterline/queries/intercept.md

 Return an Error instance or (if applicable) a [special exit signal](https://sailsjs.com/documentation/concepts/actions-and-controllers#?exit-signals) that will be thrown from the original logic instead of throwing the intercepted error.

 > .intercept() is for intercepting a certain kind of error (or all errors).
 If you chain on .intercept(), and it matches the error that occurs, then the underlying logic will throw.
-But what it throws is up to you -- it's whatever you return from the function you passed in to .intercept()
+But what it throws is up to you -- it's determined by whatever your `handler` function returns.